 | Italian descendants | 2 years | Parent/grandparent was Italian |

-Applications are submitted via the Ministero dell'Interno online portal.
+Applications go through the Ministero dell'Interno online portal.

 - Distinguished Service: Citizenship by Presidential Decree for exceptional contributions to Italy (no residence required)